Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Rolling Forecasts: Move Beyond a Static Annual Budget.
 Implement a rolling 12-month forecast to anticipate cash flow gaps and adjust your strategy before year-end.

-Budget Granularity: Create a detailed, month-by-month budget and ensure it is mapped to your accounting software for easy comparison and timely reporting.
+Budget Granularity: Create a detailed monthly budget.
+Map it to your accounting software.
+This allows easy comparison and timely reporting.

-Track Restricted Funds: Separately track restricted versus unrestricted funds for clarity, ensuring you have enough operational cash to cover day-to-day expenses.
+Track Restricted Funds: Track restricted and unrestricted funds separately for clarity.
+Make sure you have enough cash for daily expenses.

 Read More